Has Your C-suite a Rosy View of Org. Reality?

 The pandemic utterly changed our lives and our work in so many ways.
 However, there was a surprising upside for strategy.
 Now that the pandemic is over, that benefit is being lost.

 The twin performance and transformation goals of strategy came closer during the pandemic than ever before.
 Dramatic transformations, such as remote working and digitization, became essential to performance.
 Moreover, they happen almost overnight.

-The present market environment has put pressure on short term performance.
-This has the potential to undermine longer term transformation initiatives and reinforce the divide between strategy and execution.
+The present market environment has put pressure on short-term performance.
+This can potentially undermine longer-term transformation initiatives and reinforce the divide between strategy and execution.

 Performance is primarily concerned with meeting the number this quarter and the next.
-However, managed this way performance inevitably trails off over time.
-When this will happen is difficult to predict, with organizations often taken off-guard.
+However, managed this way, performance inevitably trails off over time.
+When this happens is difficult to predict, with organizations often taken off-guard.
 Hence the need for transformation in tandem with performance.

-While maximizing today’s performance, organization’s must also undertake those changes and innovations necessary to ensure sustained performance into an increasing unpredictable and fast changing future.
-This is the ‘transform‘ aspect of strategy.
-Such transformations may involve new products, channels, business models, modes of delivery and so on.
-Also, new organizational structures, systems and even cultures.
+While maximizing today's performance, organizations must also undertake the necessary changes and innovations to ensure sustained performance in an increasingly unpredictable and fast-changing future.
+This is the ‘transform ‘aspect of strategy.
+Such transformations may involve new products, channels, business models, modes of delivery and so on—also new organizational structures, systems and even cultures.

 The pandemic resulted in the surprise marriage of performance and transformation.
 Normally at odds with each other, the requirements of performance and transformation were united in the now – in the everyday reality of business.

 Performance this quarter and the next demanded immediate transformations in how business was done.
 Changes that might otherwise have taken decades (e.g. remote working or digitization) occurred almost overnight.